From Quiznos Franchise Owner To Proprietary Trader: Meet Dennis Dick

 Most of you may know Dennis Dick as the co-host of Benzinga’s PreMarket Prep morning show, where he prepares investors for the day ahead.
-Dennis, who has gone from being a former Quiznos franchise owner to a proprietary trading guru, follows a unique trading strategy.
+Dennis, a diversified proprietary trading guru who has gone from the trading desk to Quiznos franchise ownership and back, follows a unique and safe trading strategy that has paid off greatly.

 Who He Is